faf-big

 Use this rule to locate folders that are missing files with the given extensions, any levels deep.

--- See https://findanyfile.app/scripting.php
+-- See https://findanyfile.app/scripting.html

 --